Sacred Ways

 Participants in this pilgrimage will receive:

-• Pre-retreat preparation, including one individual call & group calls
+• Pre-retreat preparation, including two group calls

 • 5 Huachuma ceremonies at sacred sites